 3. Gentamicin Sulfate Ophthalmic Solution

-Puralube Vet Opthalmic Ointment is a sterile, petroleum-based lubricant used to help prevent or relieve dryness of your dog’s eyes.
-It works by providing a base layer over the eye, thus providing added protection while lubricating to remove dryness and irritation.
+MicrocynAH Ophthalmic Gel is a gel used to help prevent or relieve dryness of your dog’s eyes.
+It provides a base layer over the eye, thus providing added protection while lubricating to remove dryness and irritation.

 Eye Washes for Dogs